Oregon man recovering from rare case of bubonic plague

 Paul Gaylord, 59, spent almost a month in intensive care, most of it on life support after he was infected while trying to take a rodent from the mouth of his cat on June 2.
 The choking cat bit his hand and scratched him.

-Doctors at a clinic near his home in Prineville, Oregon, about 150 miles (241 kilometres) southeast of Portland, first prescribed an antibiotic for cat scratch fever, according to his niece, Andrea Gibb.
+Doctors at a clinic near his home in Prineville, Oregon, about 150 miles southeast of Portland, first prescribed an antibiotic for cat scratch fever, according to his niece, Andrea Gibb.

 Several days later, his condition worsening, Gaylord returned to the clinic and was rushed to a local hospital.
 He was then transferred to a larger hospital in nearby Bend, Oregon.